magicleap/developer-portal-docs/docs/guides/remote-rendering/unreal-engine-5.md

 ### Alpha Channel in Unreal Engine 5

-Magic Leap's Remote Render now supports alpha channels, which provides the user with segmented dimming and higher quality capture.
+Magic Leap's Remote Rendering now supports alpha channels, which provides the user with segmented dimming and higher quality capture.

 In order to take advantage of this feature in Unreal Engine OpenXR applications, you must first enable and control the output of the alpha channel.